Ludwig Bertele: At Wild Heerbrugg

 In 1946, Bertele moved to Switzerland, where he founded an optical bureau and began working at Wild Heerbrugg Company (now Leica Geosystems) in the field of photogrammetry and geodesic devices.
-In 1950, he created an aerial 90° viewing-angle f/4.5 lens, the Aviogon, which was free from optical aberrations; distortion was less than 10 µm at any point of the image field, and the lens produced high-resolution images.
+In 1950, he created an aerial 90° viewing-angle f/4.5 lens, the Aviogon, which was free from optical aberrations; distortion was less than 10 μm at any point of the image field, and the lens produced high-resolution images.
 The new lens quickly replaced the Topogon and Metrogon as the standard lens for aerial photography and photogrammetry.
 This lens, as well as 120° Super Aviogon, which appeared in 1956, won a great number of prizes and merited general recognition.

 In the same year, Bertele computed new optical designs for Carl Zeiss in Oberkochen, resulting in a Biogon lens with a 90° viewing-angle in 1954.
 This new design was the basis of a number of ultra wide-angle lenses, such as the Biogon f/4.5 21 mm (1954) for Contax; the Biogon f/4.5 38 mm (1954) for Hasselblad; the Biogon f/4.5 53 mm (1955) and the Biogon f/4.5 75 mm (1955) for Linhof.
 NASA used the Hasselblad Biogon to document Project Gemini (1965/66) and later the Apollo program (1968–72).
 In addition, Bertele developed objectives for Schacht, where he was assigned for the computation of ocular lenses, as well as the development of a number of other specialist products.

 Retirement

 Bertele left the firm in 1956, continuing his own research and giving consultations.
-In 1959, he was awarded the rank of Honorary Doctor of ETH Zurich.
-Bertele retired in 1973, but continued his work in optical development, receiving his last patent in 1976.
+In 1958, he was awarded the rank of Honorary Doctor of ETH Zurich.
+Bertele retired in 1973, but continued his work in optical development, receiving worldwide patents for lens designs as late as 1976-78 and applying for a German patent in 1983.

 Bertele resided in the small town of Wildhaus in the canton of St. Gallen in Switzerland in his later years.
 He died on 16 November 1985.